-The Frontier Counties Development Council (FCDC) is a regional economic bloc composed of the County Governments of Lamu, Tana River, Garissa, Wajir, Mandera, Marsabit, Isiolo, Turkana, Samburu and West Pokot.
-The Council was formed in March 2016, when Governors from seven Member Counties signed a memorandum of understanding.
-The composition has since grown from 7-member counties to 10 as of September 2018.
+The Frontier Counties Development Council (FCDC) is a collective platform formed in 2014 and officially registered in April 2016, composed of the County Governments of Lamu, Tana River, Garissa, Wajir, Mandera, Marsabit, Isiolo, Turkana, Samburu and West Pokot.
+The Council promotes cooperation, coordination, and information sharing between Counties in view of enhancing socio-economic development and promoting peaceful co-existence among its members.

 FCDC wants to enhance the benefits of the devolution process in its member counties by serving as a catalyst and trigger for sustainable development and prosperity in the FCDC region.
 FCDC is mandated to facilitate the review and the integration of relevant policies, particularly those that affect directly on frontier counties to ensure there is a better collaboration among concerned agencies and authorities beyond frontier counties' boundaries and jurisdictions.

 The Council has a Secretariat and offices based in Nairobi, with technical and management staff, drawn largely from the FCDC region.